Relationships and Emotional Connection

 Core shame may be governing much of what you do and how you respond in your relationships.
 It certainly governed much of my life until I learned how to heal it.

 Developing your spiritual connection is not hard.
-Whenever you move into a deep desire to learn about love and truth, you raise your frequency high enough to access the wisdom that is always here for you.
+Whenever you move into a deep desire to learn about love and truth, and you are not cluttering your body with toxins from processed food, drugs, alcohol, and so on, you raise your frequency high enough to access the wisdom that is always here for you.
 But in order to do this, you have to really want to know the truth.
 As long as you are afraid of what you will learn, you will stay stuck with your core shame.
-I assure you that what you will learn about your true Self is how incredible you are!
+I assure you that what you will learn about your true self is how incredible you are!

 The Courage to be Vulnerable and Authentic